nandoflorestan/pluserable/README.rst

     config.registry.registerUtility(session_factory, IDBSession)

-- You may write a function that returns a configuration for Pyramid routes and views (which is something you probably want to manipulate in code anyway), and then inform pluserable about it like this::
+- You may write a function that returns a configuration for Pyramid routes and views (which is something you probably want to manipulate in code because it won't change between dev, staging and production environments), and then inform pluserable about it like this::

     registry.settings['pluserable_configurator'] = 'my.package:some_function'